gtk-rs/lgpl-docs/gtk/vendor.md

-If you are getting a window size in order to position the window on the screen, you should, instead, simply set the window’s semantic type with `WindowExt::set_type_hint`, which allows the window manager to e.g. center dialogs.
-Also, if you set the transient parent of dialogs with `WindowExt::set_transient_for` window managers will often center the dialog over its parent window.
+If you are getting a window size in order to position the window on the screen, you should, instead, simply set the window’s semantic type with `GtkWindowExt::set_type_hint`, which allows the window manager to e.g. center dialogs.
+Also, if you set the transient parent of dialogs with `GtkWindowExt::set_transient_for` window managers will often center the dialog over its parent window.
 It's much preferred to let the window manager handle these cases rather than doing it yourself, because all apps will behave consistently and according to